 14-inch MacBook Pro 2021 price and availability

-The more widely held belief is that the 14-inch MacBook Pro will arrive alongside its 16-inch counterpart sometime in the second half of 2021.
+The widely held belief is that the 14-inch MacBook Pro will still arrive alongside its 16-inch counterpart before the end of the year.
 This is based on the claims of two of the most reliable sources in the Apple realm: the TF International Securities analyst Ming-Chi Kuo and Mark Gurman of Bloomberg.

 14-inch MacBook Pro 2021 design and features